 High Speed Sailing Transforms Crew Transfers

 New modes of fast, reliable and efficient transport for offshore crew and provisions promise to boost offshore energy operations.
-Vessels that sail at high speed even in the roughest conditions and that are able to provide safe and easy transfer from ship to offshore structures offer crew welfare at increased passenger capacity with a comfortable ride.
+These vessels sail at high speed in the roughest conditions, and they are able to provide safe and easy transfer from ship to offshore structures, offering crew welfare and comfort at increased passenger capacity.

 The range of Fast Crew Suppliers (FCS) from Damen Shipyards offers crew transfer vessels that are able to sail at speeds up to 40 knots and conquer waves at significant wave heights up to three meters, which are typical North Sea conditions on windy days.
 It is the Axe Bow that enables the largest crew supply vessel to date, the FCS 7011, to power up the waterjets to reach such impressive speed in waves.
 Likewise, the twin axe bow design of the FCS 2710 ensures seaworthiness at speed in rough conditions.
 Both vessels are purpose-built to offer very comfortable crew transport at impressively modest fuel consumption and emissions.